michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 9. Go therefore into the outlets of the highways, and every one whom you find call to the feast.

-10. And those servants went forth into the highways, and assembled all whom they found, the bad and the good; and the place of feasting was filled with guests,Recliners.
+10. And those servants went forth into the highways, and assembled all whom they found, the bad and the good; and the place of feasting was filled with guests,

-11. And the king entered to see the guests,Recliners. and he saw there a man who was not dressed in the garments of a festival.
+11. And the king entered to see the guests,

 12. And he said to him, My friend, how didst thou enter here, when thou hast not the vestments of the feast?
 But he was silent.